MatejMasata/DP_FullStack/README.md

     MAPY_CZ_API_KEY="your mapy cz API key"
    ```

-   You need to enter the passwords for Keycloak and Postgres databases.
+   You need to enter the password for Postgres user.
 You can use whatever you like, but it's recomended to use strong password.

+   Both passwords must be the same!

    ```
     POSTGRES_PASSWORD=YourStrongPassword123.